 Moving/Exporting Instance Not Allowed

 Moving or exporting a registered scanner instance from a virtualization platform (HyperV, VMware, XenServer) in any file format to Microsoft Azure cloud platform is strictly prohibited.
 This will break scanner functionality and the scanner will permanently lose all of its settings.

 We recommend you create one resource group per location for your Qualys virtual scanners.
 Give your resource group a name that will be easy to recognize and represents the group location.
 Once created, the name cannot be changed.

 You may already have a virtual network set up for your Qualys virtual scanners.
 If not, create a new virtual network.
 1) Give your network a name.
-We recommend including the location in the name so you know where the network is.
-2) Choose "Use existing" for the resource group, and select the group created in the first step.
+2) Select the resource group created in the first step.

 Prior to deploying the Qualys Virtual Scanner in Azure, you must first create a virtual scanner in the Qualys Cloud Platform, assign it a distinct scanner name and record the exact personalization code.

 Go to Virtual machines and Create a virtual machine.